 This is my least favorite option, as you occupy the bathroom if you’re in a shared bathroom situation, preventing others from using the facilities.
 Also…that sink is seriously pretty disgusting, and you’ll probably find Paleolithic Zombie bacteria on that thing.
 But, sometimes you’ve gotta do what you’ve gotta do.
 To get your clothes (kinda) clean this way, be sure to bring a universal sink stopper on your journey.
 I highly recommend going with the following option though, as it is easier, less time consuming, more sanitary, and doesn’t keep the bathroom occupied if you’re staying in a hostel.

-When I have a small amount of clothes to wash or will be leaving a place within 24 hours, this is the option I go for.
+When I have a small amount of clothes to wash or will be leaving a place within 24 hours, this performing my own dry bag laundry is the option I go for.
 All it takes is bringing a dry bag, like the many drybags sold at REI, or the many other drybags sold on amazon.
+From there, a good travel laundry soap or detergent makes a quick and easy laundry option that can be done anywhere.

 The dry bags can be used as a day bag for routine travel and a place to hide electronics when your adventures take you on the water.
 From there, steal a little dish soap from the kitchen and you’re ready to go.
 By the way, dish soap is an underrated detergent that is cheap, available everywhere, only requires a little bit, and pulls stains out of anything.

-The “Dry Bag Washer” caters to lazy, procrastinating travelers (like me)
+The “Dry Bag Laundry” caters to lazy, procrastinating travelers (like me)

 An upside to using this, “laundry in a dry bag” method is that you don’t actually have to wash anything…you can just let the clothes soak.
 You simply fill up the bag with clothes and soapy water, swish around the clothes in the the bag once (5 seconds of effort total) and set the bag aside to soak for anywhere from 15 minutes to a day.